rmleg/sock-knitters-notebook/README.md

 This is a web app for sock knitters everywhere.
 Bootstrapped from the angular-seed project.

+##Version 1.0 - January 12, 2016
+* Generate a sock recipe based on foot measurements, gauge information, and construction selections.

+##Next up
+* Save/print button that prints only the recipe

 ##Planned features
-* Calculate stitches needed for various parts of sock construction / generate a sock recipe - available without an account
 * Authenticate with Google
 * With account
   * Save sock recipes